watermelon-addict/IM-Study-on-Sea-Ice/README.md

 </figure>
 <br/>
 <br/>
-The Ising parameters (J, B_0,〖 B〗_x 〖,B〗_y, I) for each simulation period in 2023 predicted by the fine-tuned ViT model are shown in Table 3.
+The Ising parameters $(J, B_0, B_x, B_y, I)$ for each simulation period in 2023 predicted by the fine-tuned ViT model are shown in Table 3.
 The simulated sea ice images for each 2023 period are shown in Figure 19 utilizing the Ising parameters in Table 3.
 The absolute differences in ice coverages for each of the simulation period in Figure 6 and Figure 19 are illustrated as the heatmaps in Figure 20.
 The ice coverage percentage and ice extent comparison charts based on the fine-tuned ViT model are illustrated in Figure 21.
 <br/>
 <figure>
     <img src="/images/Table3.png" width="1000" height="180">